Should I choose a Male or a Female? What about Cats and other Dogs?

 You’ll find these answers and more as you scroll down this page….

-Should I choose a Male or a Female?
+Male or a Female?

 Our males and females are equally loving, intelligent, and amazing family members that take little correction and quickly learn what you expect of them.
 Below are a few differences to consider: